Professional Liability insurance, also known as Errors & Omissions Liability insurance, is perhaps the most important policy for any IT company.

 - Client’s system is hacked resulting in release of confidential information.

-To follow is a brief summary of the basic coverage form for one of the leading insurance carriers for Tech Professional Liability (Errors & Omissions):
+Below is a brief summary of the basic coverage form for one of the leading insurance carriers for Tech Professional Liability:

 The company will pay on behalf of the insured any loss excess of the deductible not exceeding the limit of liability shown on the policy… for Wrongful Acts of an insured.